AmirInt/favourite_wine/README.md

 ## Introduction

-The second week's programming assignment for the UCSanDiego online course is centred around the generative models and classifiers.
+The second and third week's programming assignment for the UCSanDiego online course is centred around the generative models and classifiers.

 The project includes the univariate and bivariate models.